 5.2.
 Team Disconnection

 If a team disconnects before gameplay begins (teams has started inking the stage, or started to engage in combat) the game may be reset.
 The same stage must be used for the reset game.
 In the event where a team disconnects during game play, that disconnected team will forfeit the current game, the match series will then continue on to the next game if any remain to be played.
 If a team is experiencing multiple disconnections or other technical difficulties, please contact an MSEL Administrator.

-6. Team Rosters
+6. Organization Rosters

-Splatoon 3 team rosters require a minimum of 4 players and are limited to a maximum of 8 players (4 starting players and 4 substitute players).
+Splatoon 3 rosters require a minimum of 4 players and are limited to a maximum of 8 players (4 starting players and 4 substitute players).
 Rosters that do not meet the minimum or exceed the maximum number of players will not be allowed to participate in official matches until their roster size meets the set requirements.
 Player Substitutions may be made between games.

 Licensed by Nintendo